 Cognitive Behavioural Therapy - CBT

-Nicholas, Tom, Marco, Adriana, Simon and Marybeth integrate CBT theory into the counselling and psychotherapy they offer, its application being assessed on an individual basis.
+Nicholas, Tom, Marco, Adriana and Marybeth integrate Cognitive Behavioural Therapy (CBT) theory into the counselling and psychotherapy they offer, its application being assessed on an individual basis.
 If you are interested in CBT they will explore with you its suitability and agree a way forward.

 Why CBT or Cognitive Behavioural Therapy?

 CBT or cognitive behavioural therapy has at its core an assumption that thoughts generate emotions.
 With roots its a number of ancient philosophical ideas, particularly stoicism, the therapist and client will work to identify thought patterns that are unhelpful and seek to alter or replace these with thinking that leads to less painful emotions.
 Due to its very methodical nature it has been possible for researchers to undertake a great deal of research and CBT has been able to show a quantitative success for a range of concerns and is favoured for this reason by the NHS.

 What to expect from Cognitive Behavioural Therapy sessions?

 Initially you will work with your therapist to develop an understanding of your emotive experience, in other words, building a description of what happens, when and where.
 Taking a phobia as an example, "Everytime I see a spider at home in the bathroom I feel sick, dizzy and frightened."
 The next stage is to identify the thoughts that are linked to the emotive experiences.
 For example, "I think to myself it will bite me."
 You will then be encouraged to challenge this thought for example "What is your evidence that you will be bitten?
 Do you know what spiders bite humans?, Do you know how often humans are bitten by spiders?
 What is wrong with being bitten by a spider?"
 Through a questioning dialogue the thought can be challenged so that work can start on a more helpful thought.